-It turns out that McCree, Pharah, Reaper, and Widowmaker are getting brand new hero textures, along with redesigned faces will that will appear more expressive.
-The latter was probably a decision that was based around the game’s new campaign mode, which includes cutscenes.
+It turns out that Cassidy, Pharah, Reaper, and Widowmaker are getting brand-new hero textures, along with redesigned faces that will appear more expressive.
+The latter was probably a decision that was based on the game’s new campaign mode, which includes cutscenes.

 Image Credits: Blizzard Entertainment